toneflix/vue-component-pack/packages/vue-auth/docs/inline-usage.md

 # Inline Mode

-The Inline Mode of Vue Authenticator extends all methods available from the [`useAuth`](./usage) composable, allowing you to manage authentication in a concise and efficient manner while providing a streamlined approach to authentication within your Vue components.
+The Inline Mode of Vue Authenticator extends all methods available from the [`useAuth`](./usage) composable, allowing you to manage authentication in a concise and efficient manner while providing a streamlined approach to authentication within your Vue components and is the recommended way to use the plugin.
 By utilizing the `useInlineAuth` composable, you can easily access all authentication methods from the `useAuth` composable while maintaining a concise and efficient code structure.
 With Inline Mode, integrating authentication into your application becomes a seamless and straightforward process, enabling you to focus more on building your app’s features and user experience.

 ## Login